tamaragevorgyan/gettyimages-api/README.md

     	}
 	]

-This URL "https://connect.gettyimages.com/Public/3.0/downloads/3231670" can now be used to get the image when a POST is made to it with your api-key and authorization token.
+This URL "https://connect.gettyimages.com/Public/3.0/downloads/3231670" can now be used to get the image when a POST is made to it with your Api-Key and access token.

 ### Pagination ###

-The Connect API provides an abundance of information about the images found that match your search.
-Sometimes, even most of the time, you will find you are asking for *too much* information, and to keep our servers (and your applications) happy, the Connect API will automatically paginate your search results.
+Connect provides an abundance of information about the images found that match your search.
+Sometimes, even most of the time, you will find you are asking for *too much* information, and to keep our servers (and your applications) happy, Connect will automatically paginate your search results.

-- The Connect API will return your results in groups called ***pages***.
+- Connect will return your results in groups called ***pages***.
 - The number of items in a page is its ***page size***.
 - You may specify how many items you receive in a page using the ***page-size*** query parameter.
 By default, Search uses a page size of 30 items per page.
 The maximum number of items per page is 100.
 - You should specify the desired page number on each search.
 If omitted, page will default to 1, returning the same  ***page-size*** results on each call.